dfhoughton/drafts/writings/going_on.md

 Anyway, the sense of the terror and injustice stuck with me, a tiny early episode of PTSD.

 This particular memory is in my mind now because it echoes with the current moment.
 The world is being trashed.
 Our country is being trashed.
 I have decided I should do something about it.
 I am sure many people agree that something should be done, just as I'm sure everyone walking among the pine saplings wished there was less trash.
 But when I go out in public to say "Hey!
-Let's do something!"
-No one joins me.
+Let's do something!" no one joins me.
 A few people metaphorically try to shove me into my own garbage bag.

 These events that I've planned I've announced with only short warning.
 I wasn't expecting much.
 I didn't have a great plan.
 I just wanted to be an example of standing up.
 Everyone is keeping their head down, trying to avoid notice, hoping someone else will fix things.
 But Keeping your head down makes the heads more visible of those standing up.